-Note: If an algo is Trade Active, the enable/disable switch if disabled, will not square off positions & terminate algo or simply Terminate algo.
+NOTE: If an algo is in Trade Active status, the enable/disable switch if disabled, will not square off positions & terminate algo or Terminate (shut down) the algo.
 Enable/Disable switch cannot be used to terminate the algo.
 Only the Square off and terminate algo & Terminate Algo buttons need to be used to shut down the algo.

 Incase you manually square off all positions from the broker terminal, you should also Terminate the algo on Quantiply using the Terminate algo button, so that it doesn’t fire the Square off orders when an exit condition is fulfilled or End Time is reached.